“ Is silicone bad for your hair? We’re here to assure you that the answer is no”

 Everyone’s hair is unique and responds differently to things like heat, humidity, and hair care products.
 The best way to determine if a silicone-based product is right for you is to consider your hair type.
 As mentioned, silicone-based products are ideal for people with coarse, thick, dry, and /or curly hair.
 If your hair is dull and lifeless, and you feel like you’re constantly fighting frizz, the silicone-based Frizz Ease serum by John Frieda, which is infused with bamboo extract, applied to soaking-wet hair will tame your mane, add shine, and infuse your hair with hydration.

-People with straight, fine, and/or thin hair can also benefit from silicone-based products, particularly if they’re formulated with cyclomethicone, which is one of the lightest form of silicone commonly found in hair products.
+People with straight, fine, and/or thin hair can also benefit from silicone-based products, particularly if they’re formulated with cyclomethicone, which is one of the lightest forms of silicone commonly found in hair products.
 Cyclomethicone is water-soluble, which means it washes out easily and leaves behind minimal product buildup.
-But even heavier, non-water-soluble types of silicones, like amodimethicone and dimethicone, can be washed out aver several shampooings.
+But even heavier, non-water-soluble types of silicones, like amodimethicone and dimethicone, can be washed out over several shampooings.

-Another thing to remember when it comes to silicone-based hair products is that a little goes a long way.
-This is especially true with serums — all is takes is a dime-sized amount rubbed between your palms to achieve maximum softness and shine.
-Often, when people complain about theheaviness of silicone products, they’re actually applying too much.
+This is especially true with serums — all it takes is a dime-sized amount rubbed between your palms to achieve maximum softness and shine.
+Often, when people complain about the heaviness of silicone products, they’re actually applying too much.
 These products are meant to be used sparingly — and they'll last much longer as a result!

 Even though they're manmade, silicones are perfectly safe and do not cause damage to the hair shaft.
 They are safe for human use and safe for the environment.
 And, better yet, they have amazing moisturizing and smoothing capabilities, can protect hair from heat damage, and are one of the most effective compounds for fighting frizz, adding shine, and improving manageability.
 The best way to use a silicone-based hair care product is to take your hair type into account, as well as use it sparingly.
 If your hair starts to feel heavy or weighed down, use a clarifying shampoo to provide a deep cleanse and wash away product buildup.